 - Use a sample of your business report writing.
 Open it in Microsoft Word.

 - Use Microsoft Word’s highlighters to mark the facts, conclusions, inferences, and judgments.
 Make sure you use the highlighter so the background is colored, not the letters.
-You can read about the function at this link.

 Use yellow for facts.